 Note: If you include units in the value strings and specify

 reading_unit, the two must agree.
-For example, usingreading_unit: Platowithexpected_value: "1.050 SG"will produce an error.
+For example, usingreading_unit: Platowithtarget: "1.050 SG"will produce an error.

-When all expected values include a unit suffix, reading_unit is not needed.
-When expected values are plain numbers, reading_unit is required for reading types that use units.
+When all values include a unit suffix, reading_unit is not needed.
+When values are plain numbers, reading_unit is required for reading types that use units.

-All expected values within a single reading action must use the same unit.
+All values within a single reading action — target and every thresholds.{band}.min / thresholds.{band}.max — must use the same unit.
 For example, you cannot mix "1.045 SG" and "10.5 Plato" in the same action.

 Supported reading units